digiaonline/wifi-dashboard/README.md

 Run `yarn build` to build a production build

+## Deploying

+* Make sure you're at the office or that you're connected to the VPN and have `10.5.0.201 wifi.dashboard` in your `/etc/hosts` file
+* Run `cap production deploy`.
+Enter the password for the `pi` user when prompted.
+Beware that this will take many minutes.

+### Advanced usage

+If you don't want to write the password every time you deploy, run `ssh-copy-id pi@wifi.dashboard` once.
+Enter the password when prompted.
+After this you will no longer be prompted for the password during deployments.

+The production version runs at `http://wifi.dashboard/`

 ## Technology

 * Bare-bones server for communicating with our MikroTik devices
 * WebSockets for broadcasting the dashboard data to connected clients
 * React for the front-end
+* Raspberry Pi as production host